-Just like the CN Tower in Toronto and the Burj Khalifa in Dubai, the Sagrada Familia is Barcelona's shining centerpiece, visible from almost every angle.
+Just like the CN Tower in Toronto or the Burj Khalifa in Dubai, the Sagrada Familia is Barcelona’s iconic centerpiece, visible from almost every angle.
+This grand basilica stands as a proud monument representing Spain’s rich history and the unparalleled architectural genius of Gaudí.

 Disclaimer: Some of the links above are affiliate links.
 That means if you book or make a purchase through the links, I will earn a small commission at no extra cost to you!
 The money will help run this site.
 Thank you!